Why Should You Exercise After Bariatric Surgery?

 Vitamin and Mineral Supplements

 After weight loss surgery, you will need to take daily vitamin and mineral supplements in order to avoid malnutrition.
 The good news is that these supplements can also help you build healthy bones and muscle, and even give you more energy because you’re fortifying your body with nutrients that it craves.

 Sticking to your vitamin and mineral supplement regime can help you maximize the effectiveness of your exercise after bariatric surgery.

 Bariatric Surgery and Exercise Can Help You Lose Weight

-You’ve probably tried exercise before.
+You have’ve probably tried exercise before.
 But after bariatric surgery, diet and exercise are much more effective at helping you lose weight, keep it off, and reclaim your health.

 After bariatric surgery, you’ll work with our expert team every step of the way to make an exercise plan that’s right for you.

 Losing weight is challenging and takes intentional commitment.
 But living with obesity is harder.
 With commitment and dedication, you can do this because you deserve the better life that is waiting for you.
 We believe in you and will be with you every step of the way.